-You’ve recently met a person, decided that they are worth a little bit more of your time to get to know a little better, so what do you do?
-What is it you suggest for your first meeting (not a date yet!)
+You’ve recently met a person, decided that they are worth a little bit more of your time to get to know a little better,

 There can be no better way than a carefully planned coffee date.